Necroforger/boorudl/README.md

 # Usage
 ``boorudl https://safebooru.org -o "Cirno Pictures" -l 9 -t "Cirno blue"``

-This will download a maximum of 9 images from safebooru with the tags *Cirno* and *Blue* to the directory *Cirno Pictures* The images will be named in the format [id].[extension].
+This will download a maximum of 9 images from safebooru with the tags *Cirno* and *Blue* to the directory *Cirno Pictures*.
+The images will be named in the format [id].[extension].

 | Flag | Description |